PSESS2020/Vimsu_prototype/README.md

     $ git clone https://github.com/PSESS2020/Vimsu_prototype.git

 This will create a copy of this repository in whatever folder you're executing the command in.
-Alternatively, you can download the code as a .zip by clicking the 'Code'-button above the repository.
+Alternatively, you can download the code as a .zip by clicking the `Code` button above the repository.
 Now you just need to extract the .zip-file into a location of your liking.

 ## Usage
 Before you can host VIMSU, you will need to properly set up the database and the cloud storage.